top of page

 The hotel, cited as one of the most famous or infamous hotels on the Island, developed a notorious reputation for hedonism in the 1980s and is associated with being a playground for the rich and famous.

-The hotel is best known for being the location of the filming for George Michael and Wham! 's 1983 hit Club Tropicana and for Freddie Mercury's 41st birthday bash in 1987, cited as one of the most lavish parties ever to be held in Ibiza.
+The hotel is best known for being the location of the filming of George Michael and Wham!'s 1983 hit' Club Tropicana' and for Freddie Mercury's 41st birthday bash in 1987, cited as one of the most lavish parties ever held in Ibiza.
 Many orgies and drug-fuelled parties took place here.
 We wandered happily around the hotel, even going into Freddie's old suite and checking it out.
-Michael confides he has been to many parties here.
+Michael confides that he has been to many parties here.

-After, we head to a villa in Sant Antoni which Michael's friends have rented.
-There, with his friends and their delightful young daughters and baby son we throw ourselves in the villa swimming pool and splash merrily in the shade.
+After that, we head to a villa in Sant Antoni that Michael's friends have rented.
+There, with his friends and their delightful young daughters and baby son, we throw ourselves into the villa swimming pool and splash merrily in the shade.

 I tell the amused girls I'm in a Mary Poppins movie, listening to their perfect English accents.
 They smile patronisingly.

-After an hour of swimming and hanging out, we get ready to go out to a famous old Spanish restaurant in Sant Antoni called Es Ventall now run by the talented young son of the owners, José Miguel Bonet, that draws from the tradition of Spain yet adds a modern twist.
+After an hour of swimming and hanging out, we get ready to go to a famous old Spanish restaurant in Sant Antoni called Es Ventall, now run by the talented young son of the owners, José Miguel Bonet, that draws on Spain's tradition while adding a modern twist.

 There, we dine and feast on Andalucían gazpacho (cold vegetable and tomato-based soup)

 Catalunya, the northeastern part of Spain, has a traditional dish called fideuà, made with short lengths of dry pasta called fideos.
 Instead of boiling the noodles in Italian style, the Catalan way is to cook them with only a tiny amount of liquid in a wide paella pan.
-Here, the noodles are browned in olive oil with the addition of saffron.
+Here, the noodles are browned in olive oil, with saffron added.
 There is a generous amount of Pescado and Mariscos piled on top.

 We are all too full for dessert, having also had a big lunch on the beach.
 Michael will drive us back to the port in Ibiza Town to catch a midnight ferry back to Formentera.